-Parent Portal on Aeries
+Parent Portal On Aeries

-Parents have access to their student's academic information online via Aeries, the school's Student Information System.
+Parents have access to their student's academic information online via our Parent Portal.
 Each family will receive login information from the school to gain access.
-Families may request password information by contacting the Main Office.
-Some of the information available to parents/guardians include: attendance, current class schedule, assignments, test scores, and grades.
+Some of the information available to parents includes: current class schedule, assignments, test scores, and grades.
 There are other useful tools and features that can help the parent monitor their student's progress and success.
-For support with Aeries access, please contact the Bright Star Schools Data Team (WACdata@BrightStarSchools.org).